OpenPA.net

 HP 9000 700 workstations

 At that time, much technical computing centered on Unix and RISC workstations, superseding older CISC computers.
 The new workstations were often used for CAD, CAM and specialized software for HP-UX or Unix.
-HP acquired Apollo Computers around the time, so the Apollo name and technology became part of some workstations, sometimes called HP Apollo 9000.
+HP acquired Apollo Computers around that time, so Apollo technology and name became part of some workstations like HP Apollo 9000.

 PA-RISC 700 workstations gained wide popularity in engineering, industrial and academic fields during the 1990s.
-During that time, PA-RISC with the 700s workstations traded the performance crown of Unix and RISC computers frequently with DEC Alpha architecture.
+During that time, PA-RISC and 700 workstations traded the performance crown of Unix and RISC computers frequently with DEC Alpha architecture.
+PA-RISC workstations were developed by the HP Workstation Systems Division in Ft.
+Collins, Colorado, USA.
+HP developed almost all PA-RISC CPUs since 1986 inhouse, in its VLSI Technology Center (VTC) and Systems & VLSI Technology Operation (SVTO), also in Fort Collins.

 ↑ up